Thug in a container

 docker run -it -v $HOME/thug_logs:/logs buffer/thug

-Test the dockerized Thug
+Test the containerised Thug

-Analyse random samples inside the container:
+Analyse samples from the built-in set:

-$ for item in $(find /opt/thug/samples/ -type f | xargs shuf -e |tail -n 20); do python /opt/thug/src/thug.py -l $item; done
+$ for item in $(find /opt/thug/samples/ -type f | xargs shuf -e |tail -n 20); do python /opt/thug/src/thug.py "file://$item"; done

 FROM python:3.12-slim